 Q13.
 What kind of shoes and jacket should I buy?

 A13.
-At Trekkaro, you don’t need to buy or rent expensive trekking shoes as we are World’s only Free Trekking Gears Company.
-In Free Trekking Gears (FTG), we provide Decathlon Quechua Trek 100 Shoe, SH 100 Jacket (-10°C), Trekking Pole/Stick, Gaiters and Micro Spikes.
+At Trekkaro, you don’t need to buy or rent expensive trekking shoes as we are World’s only Free Trekking Gear Company.
+In Free Trekking Gear (FTG), we provide Decathlon Quechua Trek 100 Shoe, SH 100 Jacket (-10°C), Trekking Pole/Stick, Gaiters, and Micro Spikes.